any2api/any2api-cli/README.md

 ## About

-Use **any2api** to auto-generate containerized API implementations for arbitrary executables (scripts, Chef cookbooks, Juju charms, compiled programs, etc.) to ease their integration and orchestration.
+Use **any2api** to wrap arbitrary executables (scripts, Chef cookbooks, Juju charms, compiled programs, etc.) by auto-generating containerized API implementations.
+This is to ease integration and orchestration of different kinds of executables, e.g., to implement fully automated deployment processes.

 It's a fully modular and extensible framework.
 Modules are shipped as [Node modules](https://www.npmjs.org/browse/keyword/any2api), but not all of them have to be implemented in JavaScript/Node.
 Currently, [any2api-cli](https://github.com/any2api/any2api-cli) provides a command-line interface; a web-based user interface is planned.